-Welcome to over 200 entries!
+Welcome to over 300 entries!
 This page is to help you find your way via five pleasure paths.
 All links in bold italics are to other posts on this site.

 1. Original fiction and writing tips

-- Dip into my seven (so far) famous Hotel Stories, featuring the world’s most brilliant, unpredictable and occasionally homicidal hotel manager, Ms N; her beautiful but naive ally, Tatiana; and Ms N’s unique, hilarious methods of dealing with awkward hotel guests and, sometimes, colleagues.
+- My seven (so far) famous Hotel Stories feature the world’s most homicidal hotel manager, Ms N; her beautiful but naive ally, Tatiana; and Ms N’s unique methods of dealing with awkward hotel guests.
+Read a complete Hotel Story free here.

-- You can see top tips about writing under Writing about Writing, for example 2 sets of brilliant tips on “how to write”; How to work better: 10 rules?
+- You can see tips about writing under Writing about Writing, for example 2 sets of brilliant tips on “how to write”; How to work better: 10 rules?
 Or not?; How to write: Orhan Pamuk; and my own thoughts on How to write.
-Finally, you may enjoy my two most popular blogs: 7 tips for writing the perfect article (part 1 of 2) and The 4 elements of the perfect article: Nut-grafs & Cosmic Kickers (part 2 of 2)

 I was prompted to start writing reviews by so enjoying the awesome Anthony Trollope that I felt I had to share him.
 I received a strong response, so thought I would try a few others.
 You can see them all or sample the list below: